 This practice is not illegal or unethical in and of itself — however, it is problematic and does present several possible pitfalls.

 Watch the webinar, listen to the podcast, or view the transcript below to learn more about pros and cons of whisper listings, commission issues, differences with pocket listings, “coming soon” listings — and how to reduce your risk while doing business.

 DISCLAIMER: This article is a brief overview of whisper listings and is intended to serve as a general guideline only.
 This article does not constitute legal advice.
 The reader should consult with a licensed, experienced attorney in their jurisdiction for any specific legal advice.

 Video Transcript: Possible Pitfalls of Real Estate Whisper Listings

 Thank you for joining us today on the possible pitfalls of whisper listings.
 I’m Laura Prouse with CRES.
 Today we welcome Kathryn Holbert from Farmer Case & Fedor.
 Kathryn has been defending real estate professionals in Nevada for more than 15 years and is a very active member of the CRES legal panel.
 Along with Kathryn, we have Dave Miller, Regional Vice President of Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
-When you purchase a CRES Home Warranty Plan for your client, you’ll reduce your out-of-pocket claims costs.
+When you purchase a CRES Home Warranty Plan for your client, you’ll reduce your out-of-pocket claims costs on your real estate errors and omissions insurance.

 Well, thanks Laura for having us.
 Kathryn, could you tell us what a whisper listing is?